kiboschool/course-programming-2/src/lessons/course-projects.md

 # Course Projects

 During some weeks, you'll be given a project involving the new skills and concepts you learned.
-There will be a project for **Subclasses and Error-handling**, **Tests and Refactoring**, and **Abstraction**.

 The projects will be challenging, and it's recommended that you complete the material and practice problems before you start the project each week.

-There will also be a midterm project and a final project, described on the next pages.
+There will also be a midterm project and a final project.

 # Projects List

+Below are the projects you'll be working on in this course:

 - Course Project 1: OOP Course Manager
 - Course Project 2: Phonebook refactoring